Child Care Resource & Referral Agencies

 *Family child care homes are not measured in these areas.

 No matter what their star rating, every Quality Matters Monterey County participant is committed to quality.
-Quality Matters supports continuous growth, so that programs can meet the individual needs of the children in their care.
+Quality Matters supports continuous growth so programs can meet the individual needs of the children in their care.
 Participants receive training and professional development from Quality Matters in the areas they prioritize for improvement.

 County Contact Information